 An initiative by social enterprise Project Dignity, Dignity Mama stalls sell secondhand books, managed by young adults with special needs and their parents.
 The project equips special needs youth with the skills and confidence to run a business, and supports their caregivers too.

-Donate English or Chinese books (fiction and non-fiction), magazines like Reader’s Digest and National Geographic, comics, books on arts and crafts, and encyclopedias.
+Donate English and Chinese books for adults and children (fiction and non-fiction), magazines like Reader’s Digest, National Geographic, and Young Scientists, comics, educational toys and flashcards.

-Where/How Dignity Mama kiosks are located at National University Hospital, Khoo Teck Puat Hospital, Ng Teng Fong Hospital, and Sengkang General Hospital.
+Where/How Dignity Mama kiosks are located at National University Hospital, Ng Teng Fong General Hospital, and Sengkang General Hospital.
+(The kiosk at Khoo Teck Puat Hospital is temporarily closed till further notice.)
 Fill up this form to arrange to drop off your books, and a Dignity Mama manager will be in touch.

 (See also: Unorthodox Dad Gives up High-flying Career to Help Fight Poverty in Myanmar)